-Today, students have a wide variety of options when it comes to finding part time work.
+Today, students have a wide variety of options when it comes to finding part-time jobs.
 In fact, the same changing, employment trends that are having an impact outside of colleges and universities are also bringing new opportunities to students.
 If you’re a student who is unhappy with the part time job options available to you, keep reading.
 There may be some opportunities you’ve been missing.

 On-Campus Part-Time Jobs for College Students

 The federal government offers an attractive work-study program.
 This is a great option for students who qualify, and who would like to work on campus.
 Because these jobs are part of a student’s financial aid package they do not pay federal income taxes on the money they earn up until they reach their maximum award.

 Students who are not part of the work-study program may also find employment on campus.
 Paid jobs may be available at the student newspaper, cafeterias, bookstores, the maintenance department, even the school mailroom.
 Talented students may be able to work in the school’s library, computer labs, or learning centers to help other students.

 Graduate students who are interested in going into a career in higher academics may wish to consider looking into an assistant-ship.
 Work as a TA isn’t necessarily lucrative.
 However, it does pay and offer relevant experience.